aws-samples/healthlake-samples/hl-MGMT-operations/README.md

 # Sample code to interact with Amazon HealthLake service.

-## Repo Organization
-- hl-BATCH-operations folder contain samples in different lanagues (for now in Python) to perform batch operations.
-Think of a batch operation as creating multiple patient resources in Amazon HealthLake from a file (ndjson with multiple records).
-- hl-CRUD-operations folder contains samples to perform get, post, put and delete operations on a single resource in HealthLake.
-- hl-MGMT-operations folder contains samples to perform management operations like listing all HealthLake datastores in an AWS Account, describing a specific HealthLake datastore or creating a HealthLake datastore (with Synthetic data from Synthea)

 ## Prerequisites:
 - Configure AWS Access Key and Secret Access Key either by exporting the values of "`AWS_ACCESS_KEY_ID`" and "`AWS_SECRET_ACCESS_KEY`" or by using "aws configure" CLI command.

-## Python
-- Install the required Python packages. "`pip3 install requirements.txt`"

 ## Java
 - JDK 8 or above